nullgemm/globuf/readme.md

    (It is not implemented yet)

 Windows
- - `software` provides a GPU buffer using Direct2D
- - `gdi` provides an abstract buffer using GDI
+ - `software` provides an abstract buffer using GDI
  - `egl` provides OpenGL contexts using EGLproxy (which is a simple WGL wrapper)
    Transparency is not supported because of a bug in EGLproxy